ankitbarua45/Medicine_Reminder/README.md

 A comprehensive Flutter application designed to help users manage their medication schedules with timely notifications and reminders.

-**Note**: Some devices apply system-level battery optimization or background execution policies that may delay or block notifications.
+**Important Note**: Some devices apply system-level battery optimization or background execution policies that may delay or block notifications.
 Allowing background activity improves reminder reliability.

-**Important**: These limitations are controlled by the operating system and are not related to the application logic.
+**Important Note**: These limitations are controlled by the operating system and are not related to the application logic.

 ## Project Overview